ADD-SP/ngx_waf/README-EN.md

 + default: `off`
 + context: server

 Multi-stage inspection.
-When `rewrite` exists in `nginx.conf`, it is recommended to enable it, otherwise it is recommended to disable it.
+When address rewriting exists in `nginx.conf` (such as `rewrite`), it is recommended to enable it, otherwise it is recommended to disable it.

 ### `waf_check_ipv4`